 The Markup Comments page allows users to add informal feedback on a Resource or file involved in a Resource Feedback or Publish Approval request.
-This is a separate area within the Review Request action, allowing the Request to remain in Pending whilst discussion and updates are made to the file in Markup Comments.
+This is available in a separate tab, alongside the Versions / Revisions and Response, allowing the Request to remain in Pending whilst discussion and updates are made to the file in Markup Comments.

 There are different Markup Comments & Annotation options depending on the file type involved.
 These are expanded on below.
 Users can also add New Versions or Revisions of the file when the request is in Pending.
 This will allow you to make changes based on the feedback receive and update the file without having to begin another request.
 You can read more about adding New Versions or Revisions here.